Nesvilab/FragPipe/docs/tutorial_fragpipe.md

 ### Spectral library generation
 Spectral libraries can be generated within closed search-based workflows.
 A library will be generated for each experiment specified in the 'Workflow' tab.
 Experiments must contain more than one spectral file.
+- __Automatic selection of a run as reference RT__ selects the run with the most identified peptides as a reference.
+Overlapped peptides are used for the alignment
+- __Biognosys_iRT__, __ciRT__, and __Pierce_iRT__ uses the peptides from the Biognosys iRT kit, common human peptides, and Pierce iRT kit to perform the alignment
+- For unfractionated data, __Automatic selection of a run as reference RT__ is recommended

-When building a library from fractionated data, using one of the fractions for reference retention time (RT) or ion mobility (IM) calibration is not recommended.
-Instead, select ciRT for human samples or iRT spike-in peptides for other organisms if possible.
+- When building the library from fractionated data, there may be not enough overlapped peptides for the alignment.
+Should consider using the other options.
+- __ciRT__ is overall the safest option for human samples
+- Users can also provide their own iRT peptides by using the __User provided RT calibration file__ option

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/share-speclib.png)